Anthro calculators

 Canadian Pediatric Endocrine Group to assist clinicians in calculating Z-scores and centiles for anthropometric data for typically growing children, children with syndromes, and premature infants.

 The BCCH Anthropometric Calculators can calculate Z-scores and centiles for height/length, weight, head circumference, body-mass index, waist circumference, waist/height ratio, BMI, blood pressure (2004 NHBLI and 2017 AAP), skinfold thickness, arm circumference, height velocity, target (midparental) height, and predicted adult height for typically growing children and for children with selected syndromes, based on published norms.
-Please note that for weight-based measures (weight, body-mass index, weight-for-length, weight-for-height, waist circumference and waist-height ratio), values for percentiles <0.1st or >99.9th and Z-scores <–3 or >+3 are not reported, because of the non-normal distribution of weight and waist circumference in children.

 These workbooks are free and do not contain macros.
 They may be used online or downloaded and saved to your hard drive or mobile device.

-There are three calculator workbooks:
+There are four calculator workbooks:

 -

-Anthropometric Calculator for children 0–19 years of age (current version: 2021/04/06), based on the
+Anthropometric Calculator for children 0–19 years of age (current version: 2023/08/12), based on the

 WHO has also made available its free